This article was originally published on 29 May 2012 but has been updated with direct heirs to the throne following the royal birth.

 We’re total nerds at Londonist.
 Three years ago, during a bout of all-night insomnia, we decided to map where every king and queen of England since the Conquest was born and died.
 Why?
 Who knows.
-But we’ve finally got a vague excuse to publish the map with the imminent Diamond Jubilee.
+But we finally got a vague excuse to publish the map with the 2012 Diamond Jubilee.

 Here it is.
 Green dotted pins show a place of birth; red pins show a place of death; yellow pins show the birthplaces of the three individuals in direct line to the throne.

 View Monarchs of England in a larger map

 As can be seen from a casual glance, the royal family spawned and expired all over northern Europe.
 Here are a few observations about monarchical goings-on in London.

 - The first monarch born in London was Edward I, who first saw light in Westminster Palace in 1239.